Policies & Compliance

 SBC Use of University Space

 Small businesses certify in their SBIR and STTR applications and award documents to the federal government that the SBC research and development will occur in SBC facilities using company employees unless otherwise indicated in the SBIR or STTR application and approved in the funding agreement.
-Therefore, performing the SBC portion of such research in University space using University resources — unless specifically approved by the funding agency and allowed by the University – subjects the company to potential criminal, civil, or administrative sanctions.
+Therefore, performing the SBC portion of such research in University space using University resources may result in a conflict of interest especially on the intellectual property and should be discussed and agreed to prior in the collaboration agreement.

 Federal and Sponsor Specific Guidance